abhinandanchivate/LTIreq-Banking/day3A.md

 ## Concept (What / Why / When / Where / How)

 **What**
-One class → one job.
+One class should have only one job.

 **Why**
-If a class has many jobs, small changes break many things.
+If one class handles many responsibilities, small changes affect unrelated logic.

 **When**
-When validation, logging, DB, payment logic are mixed.
+When validation, business logic, persistence, and notification are mixed.

-**Where (Banking Example)**
-When customer pays ₹2,000 using card:

-* validate
-* process payment
-* save transaction
-* generate receipt
-* send SMS

-All inside one class → risky.
+**Where**
+Any service class doing too many things.

 **How**
 Split responsibilities into separate classes.